 Vertical SWOTs can be less useful for presentations, due to the orientation of presentation slides usually being landscape.

 In this case, you should use a horizontal table.
 This is good for presentations as it allows you to fill the entire screen with information.
 Again, just make sure to suitably differentiate the segments with color, graphics, or empty space between the columns, like in this SWOT analysis example:

 When creating a SWOT it can be difficult to find jumping off points for your evaluation.
-Often, you either go to big and list “impossible to fix” problems, or think small and spend your time and energy focusing on things that are overall insignificant.
+Often, you either go too big and list “impossible to fix” problems, or think small and spend your time and energy focusing on things that are overall insignificant.
 Deciding on your SWOT analysis questions can take as much time as conducting the SWOT analysis itself!

-Once you have decided on a goal, you can start your evaluation by thinking about:
+Once you have decided on a goal, you can start to think about SWOT analysis questions that related to:

 - Your customers